zihengCat/LeetCode-Practice/README.md

-# Programming Practice (LeetCode)
+# Programming Practice in LeetCode

 # Table of Content

-- 001 Hello World
-- 002 Hello World (interspersed files)
-- 003 Sum of 2 numbers
-- 004 Compare 2 numbers
-- 005 ASCII charactor to numbers
+- 461. Hamming Distance